PlanTL-GOB-ES/AbreMES-X/README.md

-# SmaDB: Spanish Medical Abbreviation DataBase
+# SMADB-creator: Spanish Medical Abbreviation DataBase creator

 ## Introduction

+This is the software used to create the Spanish Medical Abbreviation DataBase ().
+It is based on the "Allie Search Service for Abbreviation / Long Form", developed by Yamamoto et al.[5].

 This repository contains the Spanish Medical Abbreviation DataBase (SmaDB).
 This database is created after automatically detecting abbreviations and their potential definitions explicitly mentioned in the same sentence.
 These abbreviations are extracted from the titles and abstracts of different biomedical publications written in Spanish.
 The sources of these publications are SciELO[1], IBECS[2] and Pubmed[3].
 We used a modified version of the algorithm developed by Schwartz & Hearst[4], adapted to the Spanish language and applying specific filters to improve its quality.